• Menu

 Paint

 I always recommend the use of a good gripping primer first, because it’s hard to predict how well paint will adhere to different surfaces.
-If you are painting straight over an aluminum sided trailer, you will want to use a primer that is meant for direct to metal application.
+If you are painting straight over an aluminum-sided trailer, you will want to use a primer that is meant for direct-to-metal application.
 With that said, I have had pretty good success with Behr Marquee exterior paint and primer in one.
-It goes on nice and smooth and covers beautifully without the uses of an added primer or extra coats.
-It has almost always covered in one coat and held up well.
+It goes on nice and smooth and covers beautifully without the use of an added primer or extra coats.
+It has almost always been covered in one coat and held up well.

 I used a low luster sheen (eggshell) on the exterior of our 50’s vintage trailer because there were so many dents and imperfections in the siding and I wanted a finish that would camouflage them better.
-The draw back to this, is that dirt doesn’t slide off or clean off as nice as a high gloss.
-I used a satin finish on our newer trailer and semi-gloss on our current RV!
+The drawback to this is that dirt doesn’t slide off or clean off as nice as a high gloss.
+I used a satin finish on our newer trailer and semi-gloss paint on our current RV exterior!
 I’m always experimenting.

 I was reluctant to paint over the decals on our current RV with a semi-gloss paint, but I wanted to see if a semi-gloss would appear more professional.
 I’m not sure I really see much of a difference.